Summer Student Research Award

 UBC Healthy Aging Summer Student Research Award

 The UBC Healthy Aging Summer Student Research Awards are intended to support highly qualified undergraduate students across all disciplines and faculties who are interested in completing a research project that is relevant to the field of healthy aging.
-The award supports the student’s salary while they complete the research project over the summer (May to August) under the supervision of a faculty member of the Edwin S.H.
+The award supports the student’s salary while they complete the research project over the summer (May to August) under the supervision of an Investigator of the Edwin S.H.
 Leong Centre for Healthy Aging.

 The duration of the award is 8 to 16 consecutive weeks of full-time work (35 hours/week) to be completed between May 1 to August 31.
-Students are paid the BC minimum wage.
+The award amount is consistent with the BC minimum wage ($16.75.hour) for a total of $586.25/week.
 This award is open to undergraduate students from all disciplines, including those enrolled in undergraduate health professional degree programs (e.g. MD, DMD, BScN, etc.).

 Please see the application form and award guidelines below.

-Sabine Bonnor, Faculty of Science (Supervisor: Dr. Jessica Dennis)
+Asha Octoman, Faculty of Science (Supervisor: Dr. Brett Finlay)